kubernetes/website/content/en/docs/setup/independent/high-availability.md

 ### Bootstrap the first stacked control plane node

 {{< note >}}
-Optionally replace `stable` with a different version of Kubernetes, for example `v1.12.0`.
+Optionally replace the string `stable` with a different version of Kubernetes, for example `v1.12.0`.
 {{< /note >}}

 1. Create a `kubeadm-config.yaml` template file: